mg979/vim-xtabline/README.md

 #### Tab-Todo

 This command opens a todo file at the tab's CWD.
-Default mapping is <leader>TT
+Default mapping is \<prefix\>tt

 If you change the following options, make sure that both of them appear in your *.vimrc* file.

-You can define the filename (include the directory separator!):
+You can define the filename (include the directory separator):

     let g:xtabline_todo_file = "/.TODO"